DicomImport

 The following attributes are available:

-• timestamp - The time of the log as the number of milliseconds evolved since the epoch (January 1, 1970, 00:00:00)
+• timestamp - The time of the log is represented as the number of milliseconds elapsed since the epoch (January 1, 1970, 00:00:00)

 • path - The full path of the problematic input file; only given for errors and top-level warning entries

-• tagname - the tag name for “tag”, if it is known
+• tagname - The tag name for “tag”, if it is known

-• errorcode - a numerical representation of the error or warning, see below
+• errorcode - A numerical representation of the error or warning, see below

-• message - a textual representation of the error or warning
+• message - A textual representation of the error or warning

 The following error code are currently available: